3.7.1 – Villages

 f.
 The creation of any new lot must also conform to the Minimum Distance Separation as amended from time to time.
 In this instance, the separation distance is intended to reduced the likelihood of adverse impacts from new residential development on the operation of existing adjacent farm operations in either the General Rural or Agricultural Resource designations; [Ministerial Modification 18, November 10, 2003]

-14. Notwithstanding policy 13b.above where the lot being severed is located within a registered plan of subdivision the minimum size for the severed and retained parcels will be 0.8ha and the applicant must demonstrate that both the severed and the retained lots can be adequately serviced.
+11. Notwithstanding policy 10b.above where the lot being severed is located within a registered plan of subdivision the minimum size for the severed and retained parcels will be 0.8ha and the applicant must demonstrate that both the severed and the retained lots can be adequately serviced.
 When reviewing the severance application the City will consider those matters, related to subdivisions, identified in policy 8 above.
-[Amendment #76, August 19, 2011]
+The servicing study accompanying the application for severance shall include a review of the approved hydrogeological and terrain analysis report for the subdivision.
+Based upon findings of the servicing study the City shall determine whether the hydrogeological and terrain analysis report must be revised prior to the certificate of consent being issued.
+[Amendment #76, August 19, 2011] [Amendment 140, December 29, 2017]

 Development near Village and Urban Boundaries

-15. Development proposals within 1 kilometre of a Village and/or urban boundary will be reviewed with respect to lot size, type of use and other characteristics, to ensure that they do not adversely limit potential expansion of the boundary at that location or create a long-term demand for the extension of municipal services.
-[Amendment #76, August 04, 2010] Notwithstanding the foregoing, a plan of subdivision is permitted on lands municipally known as 1175 Manotick Station Road and 471 Sangeet Place.
-[Amendment #85, May 26, 2010] [Amendment #114, May 28, 2013]
+12. Development proposals within 1 kilometre of a Village and/or urban boundary will be reviewed with respect to lot size, type of use and other characteristics, to ensure that they do not adversely limit potential expansion of the boundary at that location or create a long-term demand for the extension of municipal services.
+[Amendment #76, August 04, 2010] Notwithstanding the foregoing, a plan of subdivision is permitted on lands municipally known as 471 Sangeet Place.
+[Amendment #85, May 26, 2010] [Amendment #114, May 28, 2013] [Amendment #150, December 21, 2017]

 Restriction of Normal Farm Practice